-An Environmental Impact Statement (EIS) is not required, under RCW 43.21C.030 (2) (c).
-This finding is made pursuant to RCW 43.21C, PMC 21.04.120 and WAC 197-11 after reviewing a completed environmental checklist and other information on file with the lead agency.
+An Environmental Impact Statement (EIS) is not required under RCW 43.21C.030(2)(c).

+This finding is made pursuant to RCW 43.21C, PMC 21.04.120 and WAC 197-11 after reviewing a completed environmental checklist and other information on file with the lead agency as well as considering mitigation measures that the agency or the applicant will implement as part of the proposal.
 The responsible official finds this information reasonably sufficient to evaluate the environmental impact of this proposal.
 This information is available to the public upon request.